-Per ACGME requirements (II.A), the Sponsoring Institution must have written policies and procedures for resident recruitment and appointment and must monitor each program for compliance.
+Per ACGME Institutional Requirements (IV.A), the Sponsoring Institution, Mount Carmel Health System ("MCHS"), must have written policies and procedures for resident/fellow recruitment and appointment and must monitor each program for compliance.
 These eligibility requirements must be addressed as follows.

-Applicants with one of the following qualifications are eligible for appointment to programs:
+Applicants with one of the following qualifications are eligible for appointment to a residency training program:

 - Have a full and unrestricted license to practice medicine in a US licensing jurisdiction in which they are training.

-The Sponsoring Institution must ensure that it’s ACGME accredited programs select from among eligible applicants on the basis of residency program-related criteria such as their preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.
-ACGME-accredited programs must not discriminate with regard to sex, race, age, religion, color, national origin, disability, or any other applicable legally protected status.
+MCHS must ensure that it’s ACGME accredited residency training programs select from among eligible applicants on the basis of residency training program-related criteria such as their preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.
+ACGME-accredited residency training programs must not discriminate with regard to sex, race, age, religion, color, national origin, disability, or any other applicable legally protected status.

-In selecting from among qualified applicants, it is strongly suggested that the Sponsoring Institution and all of its programs participate in an organized matching program, such as the National Resident Matching Program (NRMP).
+In selecting from among qualified applicants, it is strongly suggested that MCHS and all of its residency training programs participate in an organized matching program, such as the National Resident Matching Program (NRMP).

-For all residencies at MCHS, while we continue to accept applications until the deadline set by each program, applications received by December 1st of each recruitment season will receive priority consideration for potential candidate interviews.
+For all residency training programs at MCHS, while we continue to accept applications until the deadline set by each program, applications received by December 1 of each recruitment season will receive consideration for potential candidate interviews.

 - Medical School Dean’s Letter (or equivalent).
 International medical school graduates (IMGs) must have letters of recommendations that clearly document the graduates’ clinical experience in a U.S. healthcare setting